utshomax/postman-docs/src/pages/docs/collections/live-collections/update-live-collections.md

 ## Automatic updates to a Live Collection

 When the first request is detected by the Live Collection, you'll see a notification next to the collection.
 By default, the request will automatically be added to the collection.
-You can also choose to either automatically update the collection or to manually review updates before making them.
+To automatically update a Live collection as it detects updates, select **Automatically update collection**, and then select **Save**.

 <img alt="Live Collections update request" src="https://assets.postman.com/postman-docs/v10/live-collections-update-request-first-time-popup.jpg" />